Kenan & Kel

-Kenan & Kel is an American buddy comedy sitcom created by Kim Bass.
-The show originally aired on the Nickelodeon network for four seasons, from July 15, 1996, to July 15, 2000.
-Set in Chicago, Illinois, the series follows mischievous Kenan Rockmore (Kenan Thompson) and his happy-go-lucky best friend Kel Kimble (Kel Mitchell), who go on a number of misadventures.
+Kenan & Kel is an American sitcom created by Kim Bass that originally aired on Nickelodeon from August 17, 1996, to May 3, 2000.
+Set in Chicago, the series follows mischievous Kenan Rockmore (Kenan Thompson) and his happy-go-lucky best friend Kel Kimble (Kel Mitchell), who get involved with zany hijinks on a number of misadventures.
+The show was one of three spin-offs from All That, in which Thompson and Mitchell had co-starred for several years.

 The show features Kenan's family, which consists of his father Roger (Ken Foree), mother Sheryl (Teal Marchande), and younger sister Kyra (Vanessa Baden).
 The show also features Kenan's boss Chris Potter (Dan Frischman).
 Kenan & Kel features appearances from a number of guest stars, including game show host/radio disc jockey Bob Eubanks, basketball player Ron Harper, and singer Britney Spears.

-It won the "Favorite TV Show" award at the 1998 Kids' Choice Awards.
-After the conclusion of the series, it was followed by the television film Two Heads Are Better Than None (2000).

 The first two seasons were taped at Nickelodeon Studios at Universal Studios Florida.
 The last two seasons were taped at the now closed theater Nickelodeon on Sunset in Los Angeles, California.

 Premise

-Set in Chicago, Illinois, Kenan & Kel follows Kenan Rockmore and Kel Kimble, a pair of high school students who go on various misadventures, which usually occur as a result of Kenan devising a scheme to get rich quick, or avoid trouble with his elders.
+Set in Chicago, Illinois, Kenan & Kel follows Kenan Rockmore and Kel Kimble, a pair of high school students who go on various misadventures, which usually occur as a result of Kenan devising a scheme to get rich quick or avoid trouble with his elders.
 These schemes are often foiled as a result of Kel's aloof nature and clumsiness.

 The show employs a number of running gags.
 Episodes open and close with Kenan and Kel breaking the fourth wall by interacting with a studio audience, standing in front of a red curtain that is placed in front of the main set while they are still in character.
-Usually they do stuff that relates to the episode itself, for example, in the opening of "The Tainting of the Screw", Kel is seen wearing fishing gear, and the episode is about Kenan choking on a screw that was in his tuna sandwich.
+Usually, they do stuff that relates to the episode itself, for example, in the opening of "The Tainting of the Screw", Kel is seen wearing fishing gear and showing off a tuna he caught, and the episode is about Kenan choking on a screw that was in his tuna sandwich.
 A running gag of the openings is Kel never knowing what the night's episode would be about and Kenan refusing to tell him, while the closings frequently feature Kenan coming up with a new scheme, often asking Kel to get various assorted items and meet him somewhere.
 Frazzled both times, Kel exclaims his catchphrase, "Aww, here it goes!" (which both opens and closes the show).